csfeeser/Python/challenges/ansible vs python.md

     `student@bchd:~$` `cd && wget https://labs.alta3.com/projects/napya/deploy/napyasetup.sh -qO setup.sh && bash setup.sh`

-0. Use the following command to confirm that the `sl` application is installed on `bchd`.
+0. Use the following command to confirm that the `sl` application is not installed on `bchd`.

     `student@bchd:~$` `test -f /usr/games/sl && echo "FILE exists" || echo "File does not exist"`